slaclab/rogue/docs/src/interfaces/stream/usingFifo.rst

    # Connect the src and dst
    pyrogue.streamConnect(src, dst)

-   # Add the FIFO as a stream tap
+   # Add the FIFO as a second slave
-   pyrogue.streamTap(src, fifo)
+   pyrogue.streamConnect(src, fifo)

    # Connect the monitor to the FIfo output
    pyrogue.streamConnect(fifo, mon)